cbe453/arc-plato-intro/_episodes/13-scheduler.md

 ## Running a batch job

-The most basic use of the scheduler is to run a command non-interactively.
+The most basic use of the scheduler is to run a command non-interactively, meaning once you send your command to the scheduler, you will no longer be able to directly see or interact with that command and whatever it is doing.
 Any command (or series of commands) that you want to run on the cluster is called a *job*, and the process of using a scheduler to run the job is called *batch job submission*.

 In this case, the job we want to run is just a shell script.
 Let's create a demo shell script to run as a test.
 The cluster offers a number of terminal-based text editors.
 Use